mattermost/docs/source/deployment/deployment.md

 Mattermost install guides include setup instructions for the NGNIX software proxy by default.
 For large scale deployments, a hardware proxy with dedicated devices for processing SSL encryption and decryption could potentially increase efficiencies.

-In a high availability configuration (Enteprise Edition only) the proxy would also balance network load across multiple Mattermost servers.
+In a high availability configuration (Enterprise Edition only) the proxy would also balance network load across multiple Mattermost servers.

 ### Microsoft Active Directory Single Sign-On (Enterprise Edition)

 Mattermost Enterprise Edition supports Microsoft Active Directory and LDAP single sign-on with secure transport over TLS or stunnel.

 ### On-Premises Integrations